Top Tips for Improving Children’s Phonics

 Interested in Top Tips for Improving Children’s Phonics?
 We have spoken to some amazing small businesses and kids activity providers to tell us about their Top Tips for Improving Children’s Phonics.

 Top Tips for Improving Children’s Phonics with Phonics Stars

-Phonics teaches children a way to segment and blend pure sounds aurally (through the ear/hearing) and orally (through the mouth/ speaking)
+Phonics teaches children a way to segment and blend pure sounds aurally (hearing) and orally (speaking)

 Our mouths and throats produce a wide range of sounds.
 It’s amazing when you think about how important our mouth muscles are.
 The muscles in our chest produce the air flow for us to produce our speech sounds.